 - Look S-Track - These have been used by professional level mountain bikers to achieve World Championship podiums on numerous occasions.
 Their unique design offers increased contact area between pedal and shoe, facilitating better power transfer.

 - Ritchey - High-end pedals from a heritage brand.
-Ritchey have a great reputation for delivery quality components.
+Ritchey has a great reputation for delivering quality components.

 Are you a Road Cyclist?

-If you're a road cyclist, you're looking primarily at our three-bolt clipless pedals range.
+If you're a road cyclist, you are more likely to need a three-bolt clipless pedal.
 At Wiggle, we stock three-bolt systems from the following brands:

-- Speedplay – Speedplay are different from any other clip-in systems in that the mechanism is incorporated in the cleat.
-This allows you to clip into two sides of the pedal and the system also has finely tuneable float adjustment.
-This does however mean that the cleats are more expensive than many other brands.
+- Speedplay – Speedplay pedals are different from any other clip-in systems in that the mechanism is incorporated into the cleat.
+This allows you to clip into two sides of the pedal and the system also has finely tune-able float adjustment.
+This does, however, mean that the cleats are more expensive than many other brands.

-- TIME - Time pedals have been around on the road cycling scene for decades, and have a cult following for their reliability and performance.
+- TIME - Time pedals have been on the road cycling scene for decades and have a cult following for their reliability and performance.